dbfit/dbfit/README.md

 ### Setting up the test VM (on Mac OS or Linux)

 1. You first need to [install VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 I have been using version 4.1.18.
+Guest additions are also required.

+2. Run every subsequent command from the `test_vm` folder:

+        cd test_vm

-2. Install ruby `bundler`:
+3. Install ruby `bundler`:

         sudo gem install bundler

-3. Run every subsequent command from the `test_vm` folder:

-        cd test_vm

 4. Install the necessary ruby gems (including `vagrant`):